pyamg.amg_core#

 Notes

-Algorithm is SMMP
+Algorithm is SMMP.

 Principle calling routine is energy_prolongation_smoother(…) in smooth.py.
 Here it is used to calculate the descent direction A*P_tent, but only within an accepted sparsity pattern.